The Bad, The Dad, and The Ugly

 He “comes to himself” aka “hits rock bottom.”
 He realizes he doesn’t have to live that way any longer, wallowing in poverty, shame, starvation, and pig feces.

 He also realizes he cannot return to his prior sonship position within his dad’s household because there is no recovering from his heinous relational act.
 He has burned his bridges — deck, piers, handrails, and all! — completely to the waterline.

-He will never again be seated at the family Passover seder.
-He’ll never again receive a Hanukkah gift from Pop.
+Despite all these accurately perceived obstacles, desperation wins the day.
 Even his dad’s slaves receive better care than what he is experiencing from this miserly pig-farmer.
 Man, three-hots-and-a-cot working as Pop’s slave absolutely beats the heck out of this!

 The Bad maps out a 3-step plan: